RestPoll/RestPoLLggtheme/README.md

 ## Usage

-The package come with the ordinary help files and with all functions you can find some usage help in the usual R way.
+The package come with the ordinary help files and for all functions you can find some usage help in the usual R way.
 For example to find help on the `theme_RestPoLL()` write `?theme_RestPoLL`.

 After a ggplot call you can specify the `theme_RestPoLL()`.
-In the theme you can set the *base*, *title*, and *subtitle* text size and font.
+In the theme you can set the *base*, *title*, and *subtitle* text size and fontfamily.
 See **Examples** below.

 You can also specify `scale_colour_RestPoLL()`and `scale_fill_RestPoLL()` to get colour schemes on e.g. points, lines and bars.